 How Brand Credibility Affects Brand Equity

-When a brand builds enough credibility, it can leverage this perception to grow the business.
-Credible brands have a greater chance of building more loyal customer relationships.
-They may become more resilient in a crisis as customers shift to businesses that offer reliability and predictability.
+When a brand builds enough credibility, it can leverage this brand perception to grow the business.
+Credible brands have a greater chance of cultivating more loyal customer relationships.
+They may become more resilient in a crisis.
 You might even be able to charge more for your products or services.

 How to Create Brand Credibility